Dakshata-26/Coding-Questions/README.md

 - Numbers Between 1 and 100 Divisible by a and b
 - Euclid Algorithm to find GCD

+## Recursion
+- Reverse a String
+- Replace pi with 3.14 in a String

 ## Other Questions:
 - Prime Factorisation using Sieve of Eratosthenes